-- Completed application for enrollment submitted to Perry Technical Institute. - Pay the \$45 registration fee and pass the entrance exam for the appropriate program. - Proof of satisfactory completion of high school equivalent education and valid state-issued photo ID or driver's license. - 4) Payment of \$500 tuition deposit to ensure a starting date. - Signed enrollment contract and attendance at mandatory student orientation
+- 1. Submit a Perry Technical Institute application for enrollment. - 2.
+Pay a nonrefundable \$25 exam fee and pass the entrance exam for the selected program. - 3.
+Provide proof of satisfactory completion of high school equivalent education and an approved form of photo identification. - 4.
+Pay a nonrefundable \$100 registration fee to secure a seat in an available start date. - 5.
+Attend mandatory new student orientation and sign an enrollment agreement.

 Applicants to the Automotive, Agricultural Equipment Technician, and HVAC/R programs must have a valid driver's license and must provide a three-year driving abstract.
-Precision Machining & Manufacturing applicants must interview with the Department Head.
 Medical Assistant Program applicants must successfully pass a criminal background check.

-Perry enrolls students based on the date on which their enrollment requirements are complete.
-When classes reach capacity, students are automatically enrolled in the next available start date.
-Students requesting to be placed on the waiting list will also be automatically enrolled for the next available start date.
-Students who request a change in enrollment date will be charged a \$45 registration fee at the time of the third request.
+Perry Tech enrolls students based on the date their registration fee is paid.
+Students requesting to be placed on the waiting list for a start term that is full at the time of payment will be enrolled for the next available start date and added to a waiting list for all requested earlier start dates.
+Students who request a change in enrollment date after paying the registration fee will be charged a nonrefundable \$25 term change fee.

-For more information regarding admission requirements and policies, please contact the Enrollment Office.
+For more information regarding enrollment requirements and policies, contact Enrollment Services at 509.453.0374.